 - Exploring the 2020 experience as well as the changing aspirations of the nature and shape of learning and teaching for the future.

 Summary - This report is the result of a five-month higher education initiative to understand the response to COVID-19 and explore the future of digital learning and teaching.
-It involved high levels of engagement with more than 1,000 sector leaders, staff and students through webinars, roundtables, consultations, focus groups, surveys, interviews and case studies.

 In this report the experience of 2020 and changing aspirations of the nature and shape of learning and teaching for the next academic year, 2021/22, and 2030, are explored.

-Recommendations - Based on this research the following recommendations for universities, sector agencies and government are made: - 1.
-Universities to use their strategic and structural planning processes to affect the digital transformation of learning and teaching, ensuring that sponsorship is provided by governing bodies and executive teams - 2.
+Recommendations - Based on this research the following recommendations for universities, sector agencies and government are made:

+- 1. Universities to use their strategic and structural planning processes to affect the digital transformation of learning and teaching, ensuring that sponsorship is provided by governing bodies and executive teams - 2.
 Universities to review their strategic investment in digital learning and teaching - 3.
 Universities to make investment plans to mitigate the heightened cyber security risks that arise from greater dependence on digital technologies - 4.
 Universities to think radically about the scale and scope of their learning and teaching activities, prioritising blended learning approaches wherever possible - 5.
 Universities to accelerate the adoption of blended learning, with close involvement of students in all aspects from design to delivery - 6.
-Universities to ensure inclusivity and accessibilty are integral considerations in curriculum redesign - 7.
+Universities to ensure inclusivity and accessibility are integral considerations in curriculum redesign - 7.
 Universities to ensure their professional development plans include digital training, peer support mechanisms and reward and recognition incentives to encourage upskilling - 8.
 Universities and sector organisations to establish research to remain in step with the changing digital preferences and expectations of prospective in higher education students - 9.
 Universities, government and funders to provide additional funding or means to reduce digital poverty as a barrier to students accessing higher education.

 Maguire D, Dale L, and Pauli M (2020) Learning and teaching reimagined: a new dawn for higher education?
+Bristol: JISC

-Bristol: JISC Construction prepared for Brexit with new working group - Construction prepared itself for the UK's exit from the European Union (at the end of 2020), with the creation of a dedicated working group on the issue.
+Construction prepared for Brexit with new working group

 The Construction Leadership Council (CLC) has set up the Brexit Working Group in a bid to produce and signpost business guidance and information to help the construction industry get ready and maintain business continuity at the end of the transition period.
 The group will also aim to identify critical issues facing the construction industry in the event of no agreement that the government should address before the transition period expires, as well as championing opportunities for the construction sector in the numerous ongoing trade deal negotiations with the EU and the rest of the world.

 The work of the group will be split into four workstreams covering: